When is Call the Midwife series 7 on TV?

 Patsy and Delia were reunited as Nurse Mount FINALLY returned from Hong Kong following her father’s death.
 She promised Delia that if she left again she’d be taking her with her.
 BUT the actresses, Emerald Fennell and Kate Lamb, both quit the show before filming for series seven began – so this is a storyline we may never see fully resolved.

 And then, of course, there’s Sister Mary Cynthia – or Cynthia, as she’s now known.
-She left Nonnatus House to recuperate at Northfield after her struggle with mental health issues.
-Will she return to Poplar?
-Only time will tell.
+She left Nonnatus House to recuperate at Northfield after her struggle with mental health issues, and actress Bryony Hannah has now announced she won’t be coming back for series seven.